myofficework000/Cards/README.md

 - 🤩Simple VisualTransformation subclasses for the following use cases:
   - Card number (with custom separators, digit masking)

-## Adding the library to your project✨
+## Steps to Add the library to your project✨

 Add the following to your **root** `build.gradle` file: